MohammadB88/rag-anythingllm/model_vllm/openshift_ai.md

 2. **Deploy the Model**:
     - Go to the tab **"Models"** on the same project in the OpenShift AI cluster.
     - Enable the model server **"Sinle-Model Serving"** and click on **"Deploy"**.
-    - Give the model a name (e.g. granite7b), select **"vLLM ServingRuntime for KServe"** and model format *"vLLM"*.
+    - Give the model an appropriate name, **"Model name"**, accodring to the deployed model (e.g. granite7b), select **"vLLM ServingRuntime for KServe"** and model format *"vLLM"*.
 Choose the model server size according to your model's requirements.
 Since this serving runtime only works with GPU accelerators, you should choose one at least.
     <div align="center">
       <img src="../images/ocpai_model_serving_1.png" alt="RAG - Architecture" width="400">
     </div>